nvborisenko/reportportal-extensions-ci/README.md

 # Azure DevOps

 ## Branch name
-Takes `BRANCH_NAME` env var and set it as launch attribute.
+Takes `BRANCH_NAME` env var and sets it as a launch attribute.

 ## Merge retried tests
-If you use Visual Studio Test task to execute tests, and you retried failed tests.
+If you use the Visual Studio Test task to execute tests, your failed tests after rerun will be added as retries to the launch.

+## Agent job configuration support
+Only Single agent configuration is supported, Multi-agent is not supported.

+## Branch name
+Sets branch name as a launch attribute.

 # Jenkins

-Activated only if there is `JENKINS_URL` environment variable (already set by jenkins).
+It is activated only if there is a `JENKINS_URL` environment variable (already set by Jenkins).

 ## Branch name
-Takes `BRANCH_NAME` env var and set it as launch attribute.
+Takes `BRANCH_NAME` env var and sets it as a launch attribute.

 ## Build description
 Put the launch link into build description (requires `username`/`apiToken`).
-It gets jenkins host via `BUILD_URL` environment variable.
+It gets Jenkins host via the `BUILD_URL` environment variable.

 Configuration
 ```json